Christochi/vault-setups/POLICY.md

 - to know the policy attached to a token: `vault token lookup`

  #### ACL Rules Format - KV V2
- Writing and reading versions are prefixed with the `data/ path`.
+ Writing and reading versions are prefixed with the `data/` path.

  This policy that worked for the version 1 kv:
  ```